 You feel better

-Remember, taking gabapentin might improve your symptoms of nerve pain or seizures but stopping the medication could bring symptoms back.
+Remember, taking gabapentin might improve your nerve pain or seizure symptoms, but stopping the medication could bring symptoms back.

 It’s important to talk with your doctor before you stop the medication on your own.